dysonreturns/sc2ai/docs/TUTORIAL_06.md

 # Terran

-⚠️ If you know the game well, you can skip the primer and the math and get straight to [building barracks](#label-Building+Barracks).
+⚠️ If you know the game well, you can skip the primer and the math and get straight to [Building Barracks](#label-Building+Barracks).
 It is important to be methodical as we are still building a system, even if inside a game engine.
 Tiny lives are at stake! :P
 The equations below is to help (re)introduce you to theory crafting.
 First and last time, promise.

 <hr />